Understand the principles of shared services, how they work, and the benefits they can bring to an organisation

 What is HR outsourcing?

 The practice of outsourcing involves buying one or more business services from an external provider.
 This could include HR and/or other services such as IT.
-The specific processes included within any HR outsourcing arrangement will vary from organisation to organisation – some may outsource virtually all of their HR processes while others select specific components such as payroll or recruitment.
+The specific processes included within any HR outsourcing arrangement will vary from organisation to organisation – some may outsource virtually all their HR processes while others select specific components such as payroll or recruitment.

 Alternatives to HR outsourcing

 The term 'shared service' refers to the creation of an internal ‘hub’ for the delivery of HR services that are shared across an organisation (or sometimes, a range of organisations).
-Two distinctive features of HR shared services are:

 Buying in consultancy services